 It was founded to help solve a big problem.
 This problem was about cross-border payments (how money is transferred from one country to another).

 The best thing about Ripple is the fact it is already being used!
-So this, of course, has huge affect on the Ripple price prediction.
+So this, of course, has a huge effect on the Ripple price prediction.
 It has partnerships with large global banks that are testing Ripple’s technology.
-These include Santander, MoneyGram, Amex and Western Union.
+These include Santander, MoneyGram, Amex, and Western Union.